 Research

-Built for the complexity of clinical imaging trials.
+Built for the full complexity of imaging-based research, from clinical trials to reader studies, AI validation, and multicenter collaboration.
 Here's how the Research workspace brings your data, readers, and workflows into one compliant, connected place.

 Research supports a broad range of imaging-based studies, including reader studies, clinical audits, AI validation studies, multi-site research consortia, and investigator-initiated trials.
-It is optimized for studies requiring centralized imaging endpoints.
+It is used today by CROs managing multi-sponsor trials, BioTech and Pharma sponsors running imaging endpoints, MedTech companies supporting device submissions, and academic institutions running investigator-initiated studies.
+It is optimized for any study requiring centralized imaging endpoints..
+See how some of our clients use the platform

 There are three methods: direct PACS push via CM Connect, manual web upload through the browser, or bulk transfer via sFTP.
 The appropriate method depends on your site's infrastructure and volume.